-National anti-fossil fuel organizations organized deluxe motor coach transportation to bus out-of-state protesters into Lincoln, Nebraska from across the West and Midwest to protest the Keystone XL pipeline on Sunday.
+National groups opposed to fossil fuels arranged premium motor coach transportation to transport protesters from out-of-state to Lincoln, Nebraska, from various locations across the Western and Midwestern regions to demonstrate against the Keystone XL pipeline on Sunday.

 “Hundreds of Nebraskans, along with Water Protectors and Pipeline Fighters from states near and far, will come together in Lincoln on the eve of the week-long Keystone XL intervenor hearings at the Nebraska Public Service Commission,” wrote Bold Nebraska, “and march through the streets to send the message that Keystone XL is a threat to our land, water and climate, and not in the public interest.
 March with us to give Keystone XL the boot! (emphasis in original).”

-The Sierra Club and 350.org, who are also co-sponsors of the protest march, organized the bus transportation for the “March to Give Keystone XL the Boot.”
-Buses were scheduled to depart from Denver, Colo. (including Wyoming); Wisconsin/Illinois/Iowa; Wichita, Kan.; Minneapolis, Minn.; Kansas City, Mo.; and South Dakota.
+The Sierra Club and 350.org, co-sponsors of the protest march, coordinated the bus transportation for the “March to Give Keystone XL the Boot.”
+Buses were arranged to leave from various locations including Denver, Colorado (including Wyoming); Wisconsin, Illinois, and Iowa; Wichita, Kansas; Minneapolis, Minnesota; Kansas City, Missouri; and South Dakota.

 “If you want to come to Nebraska from Colorado for the March to Give KXL the Boot, please book as soon as you can to guarantee a seat!” the group wrote on its Eventbrite page.